Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 "Dude.
 Thanks!"
 He tucked in (chicken fajitas with key lime rice) and downed the drink mix that went with it--seven of ten for the day, down.
 Hernandez watched him eat but didn’t say anything, which was nice; it was hard keeping a conversation going with a full mouth.

-Maintenance achieved, he bounced up to his feet, knocked the sand off…
+Maintenance achieved, he bounced up to his feet, knocked the sand off...

 "...What now?"

-"Well, the girls have a beach house down the way rented, and it’s Friday night after all…"
+"Well, the girls have a beach house down the way rented, and it’s Friday night after all..."

 "Ha!
 What about the other fucks?"